microsoft/scitt-ccf-ledger/demo/cts_poc/README.md

     - One of the following, mutually-exclusive variables:
         - `CACERT_PATH`: To sign with a local x509 certificate.
 This should be the path to a valid CA certificate PEM file.
         - `DID_DOC_PATH`: To sign with a DID.
 This should be the path to a valid DID document.
-        - `AKV_CONFIGURATION_PATH`: To sign with a certificate and key in Azure Key Vault.
+        - `AKV_CONFIG_PATH`: To sign with a certificate and key in Azure Key Vault.
 This should be a path to a valid JSON file with the following format:

             ```json
             {